Re-Elect Leslie Beggs

 achievements

-Under the leadership of Trustee Beggs and her colleagues on the YCCD Board, the district has completed a broad range of improvements including:
+Under the leadership of Trustee Beggs and her colleagues on the YCCD Board, the District has made a broad range of improvements.
+Over the past 8 years, the board and district have:

 Academic & Job Skills